Prevent RackConnect from overwriting custom iptables rules on Linux cloud servers

 rule of a primary iptables filter chain (such as

-INPUT) will always be
+INPUT) is always

 an unconditional jump to the relevant